The spanning $k$-trees, perfect matchings and spectral radius of graphs

-{\flushleft \bf Abstract} A $k$-tree is a spanning tree with every vertex of degree at most $k$.
-In this paper, we provide some sufficient conditions, in terms of the (adjacency and signless Laplacian) spectral radius, for the existence of a $k$-tree in a connected graph of order $n$, and a perfect matching in a balanced bipartite graph of order $2n$ with minimum degree $\delta$, respectively.
+{\flushleft \bf Abstract} A $k$-tree is a spanning tree in which every vertex has degree at most $k$.
+In this paper, we provide a sufficient condition for the existence of a $k$-tree in a connected graph with fixed order in terms of the adjacency spectral radius and the signless Laplacian spectral radius, respectively.
+Also, we give a similar condition for the existence of a perfect matching in a balanced bipartite graph with fixed order and minimum degree.

 \begin{flushleft} \textbf{Keywords:} $k$-tree; perfect matching; spectral radius. \end{flushleft} \textbf{AMS Classification:} 05C50